frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 ## Accomodation

-We offer the oppotunity to sleep in the hall for a reasonable price for budget councious fencers, breakfast included.
+We offer the oppotunity to sleep in the hall both friday and saturday for a reasonable price for budget councious fencers, breakfast included.
 You must bring you own sleeping gear.
 There is a limited amount of accomodation spots available, be sure to book during registration.

 ## Venue